angelgamingbtw-dinocat/PS99-RainbowFX/README.md

         finalCanvas.height = finalHeight;
         const finalCtx = finalCanvas.getContext('2d');

-        // If the border is active, fill the background with black to create the border effect. if (isBorderActive) {
+        if (isBorderActive) {
             finalCtx.fillStyle = 'black';
             finalCtx.fillRect(0, 0, finalWidth, finalHeight);
         }

-        // Draw the main image content onto the final canvas, inset by the border width. finalCtx.drawImage(compositeCanvas, borderWidth, borderWidth);
+        finalCtx.drawImage(compositeCanvas, borderWidth, borderWidth);

         return finalCanvas;